Contents

 -Requirements for Subcontractors

 Before providing labour, subcontractors are highly encouraged to join CIS.
-This means their assessments wouldn’t be handled through PAYE any longer but inside the CIS.
-The HMRC will request the following information so subcontractors must consider setting these up ahead of time:
+This means their assessments would no longer be through PAYE but CIS.
+HMRC will request the following information so subcontractors must consider setting these up ahead of time:

 - First and Last Name